kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(b\) Engine power and propeller shaft rotational speed may not exceed the limits for which the propeller is certificated.

-\(c\) The propeller blade pitch control system must meet the requirements of §[[Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md#§35.21   Variable and reversible pitch propellers.|§35.21]], 35.23, 35.42 and 35.43 of this chapter.
+\(c\) The propeller blade pitch control system must meet the requirements of [[Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md#§35.21   Variable and reversible pitch propellers.|§§35.21]], 35.23, 35.42 and 35.43 of this chapter.

 \(d\) Design precautions must be taken to minimize the hazards to the airplane in the event a propeller blade fails or is released by a hub failure.
 The hazards which must be considered include damage to structure and vital systems due to impact of a failed or released blade and the unbalance created by such failure or release.